dgodovich/personal_logseq/pages/GRFP___Personal Statement.md

 			- In the interest of time I think I won't/can't do this that much
 			- Add something referencing planned single cell / other computational experiments from research plan in the MSK paragraph
 			- Some slight pivoting a bit closer to the thesis, but I think this is not 100% needed / already most of the way there
+			- After doing this I feel like I might have to bring these even closer to the research plan question, rather than leaving it kinda broad as I have it now
 		- See how long it is after this and then revisit
 	- BI
 		- Edit my word salad